 The Ultimate Guide to Tesla Autopilot

-It might not be robotaxi-ready yet, but Autopilot is already one of the leading semi-autonomous driving software suites available today.
-It has tons of features, is constantly being improved upon, and is the single biggest option most consider when considering a Tesla.
+It might not be robotaxi-ready yet, but Tesla’s Autopilot is already one of the leading semi-autonomous driver assistance software suites available today.
+It has tons of features, is constantly being improved upon, and is the single biggest option most consider when shopping for a Tesla.

 It’s also one of the most confusing features from Tesla.
 With four different hardware versions and four different software packages released over the years, it’s tough to keep track of what was available when, and what each system can do.
 To break it down, it’s easiest to start with Autopilot Hardware.
 It’s easier to understand the software once you know about the hardware that makes it all work.